yixindataanalyst/Predicting-House-Rent-via-Five-Models-and-Explanatory-Data-Analysis-for-MagicBricks/README.md

 # Background:

 As the cost of living in urban areas continues to rise, many people struggle to find affordable housing.
 This was the problem that I wanted to tackle with my project.
 I worked with a company called MagicBricks, which provides rental listings and other real estate services in India.
-My goal was to build predictive models that could help MagicBricks price their rental properties more accurately, making it easier for people to find affordable housing.
+My goal was to build predictive models that could help MagicBricks price their rental properties more accurately and maximize its overall profit.

 # My practice: